openstack/neutron/doc/source/contributor/policies/neutron-teams.rst

 Adding or Removing Core Reviewers
 ---------------------------------

-A new Neutron core reviewer may be proposed at anytime on the openstack-dev mailing list.
+A new Neutron core reviewer may be proposed at anytime on the openstack-discuss mailing list.
 Typically, the Lieutenant for a given area will propose a new core reviewer for their specific area of coverage, though the Neutron PTL may propose new core reviewers as well.
 The proposal is typically made after